THE VILLANOVA JOURNEY

-Join today’s students as they share where Villanova has taken them.
+Join today’s students and alumni as they share where Villanova has taken them.
 Some have traveled around the world; others have stood on the national stage; all are grateful for the power of the Villanova community.
 With support from Villanovans like you, their journey continues.

 College of Engineering | Class of 2020

 “I’m prepared to go into the world and show everyone what Villanova is all about.
 It’s about passion.
 It’s about community.
 It’s about love.”

 Katherine Kametz was drawn to Computer Engineering so she could study the world’s dependence on technology.
 But her Villanova experience gave her the opportunity to explore another passion—film.

 During her sophomore year, Katherine enrolled in the University’s Social Justice Documentary program and joined the student team producing Sankofa.
 Flash forward to October 18, 2019—the day Sankofa won Gold for Best Documentary at the Student Academy Awards.

 This is just one of the many highlights Katherine has experienced along her Villanova journey.
 She also treasures the friendships that grew from study groups and the ability to learn about herself and her place in this world.
 Katherine says that Villanova has prepared her to take on the future and show the world what Villanova is about—passion, community, love.

 College of Liberal Arts and Sciences | Class of 2020